What is Psychological Safety?

-Psychological safety is the notion of openly speaking up and being true to oneself without fear of facing negative consequences on one’s image, career, or status.
+Psychological safety means the feeling of being able to openly speak up and being true to oneself without fear of facing negative consequences on one’s image, career, or status.
 Hence, psychological safety in the workplace is the ability to foster a shared sense and culture of empowering individuals to express ideas, raise concerns, and ask questions without unnecessarily feeling afraid to experience an unfavorable impact from their team.

 Here are a few reasons why mental safety at work should not just be an emerging trend but should be one of the main components of an organization’s priority efforts toward a culture of safety.